Kekius Maximusa (KEKIUSA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kekius Maximusa Historical Price

-According to the latest data gathered on Kekius Maximusa live price page, the current price of Kekius Maximusa is 0USD.
-The circulating supply of Kekius Maximusa(KEKIUSA) is 100.00M KEKIUSA , giving it a market capitalization of $39.05K.
+According to the latest data gathered on Kekius Maximusa live price page, the current price of Kekius Maximusa is 0.00024733USD.
+The circulating supply of Kekius Maximusa(KEKIUSA) is 100.00M KEKIUSA , giving it a market capitalization of $24.67K.

 The Kekius Maximusa Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KEKIUSA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.